Jayden Dalke: Professional career

 Dalke was selected by the Saskatchewan Roughriders of the Canadian Football League (CFL) in the sixth round, with the 54th overall pick, of the 2022 CFL draft.
 He officially signed with the team on May 9, 2022.
 He dressed for all 18 games during his rookie season, recording 15 defensive tackles, 11 special teams tackles and two pass breakups.
-Dalke started 14 games during the 2023, accumulating 41 defensive tackles, three special teams tackles, one interception, two pass breakups and two forced fumbles.
+Dalke started 14 games during the 2023 season, accumulating 41 defensive tackles, three special teams tackles, one interception, two pass breakups and two forced fumbles.
 He was placed on injured reserve twice during the season.
-He was named to Pro Football Focus' CFL Honour Roll for Week 7 as a special teams selection.
+He was named to Pro Football Focus's CFL Honour Roll for Week 7 as a special teams selection.
 In Week 18, Dalke was fined by the CFL for a hit on Hamilton Tiger-Cats receiver Kiondré Smith.
+On April 24, 2024, Dalke was awarded the Leduc Achievement Award at a Leduc city council meeting.

+Dalke dressed in 16 games, starting one, in 2024 and missed two games due to injury.
+Overall during the 2024 season, he posted 10 tackles on defense, four tackles on special teams, one sack, one forced fumble, and one pass breakup.
+He re-signed with the Roughriders on December 18, 2024.
+Dalke dressed in all 18 games during the 2025 season but did not start any while recording 13 special teams tackles and three defensive tackles.
+On November 16, 2025, Saskatchewan won the 112th Grey Cup against the Montreal Alouettes by a score of 25–17.
+Dalke re-signed with the Roughriders again on December 16, 2025.

+Dalke dressed in two games in 2026 while missing three due to injury and serving as a team captain.
+He did not record any statistics during the 2026 season.